 - tax returns

-- analysing business performance
+- analyzing business performance

 The tasks that bookkeepers and accountants do vary between businesses.
 Bookkeepers working for smaller businesses might do some basic accounting duties.
 There’s often overlap, and the duties may change a lot from one business to another.